coldatlas/Apple-website-replica/README.md

 > # Apple Home page clone
 >
 > This is a replica of a the previous Apple home page.
 The page is semi responsive.
+ A CSS project for Microverse.
+ Made using float - flex box - background image - color gradients.
+ Our Fourth Project in Microverse (Nick - Mina) Main curriculum.

 ![screenshot](./images/screenshot.png)